xfoa/kali-kit/src/iso/KALI/README.txt

 DOS\KALI_14A
   Kali v1.4a
-  The latest version that ran in DOS.
+  The latest version that ran in MS-DOS.
 Use this version if you have a registration key for DOS Kali.
 Unfortunately, registration keys for Kali II and Kali 95 won't work for the DOS version, and there doesn't appear to be a license key generator online.
 If you're using a registration key you've found